-To help you, we provide proper naturalist's tools; we tell you how to use them to observe creatures safely (for them and you) and we also show you some of the most common types of bugs that are found in gardens, parks and the countryside... the rest is up to you - go and explore and find out what wonderful creatures lurk in the undergrowth!
+To help you, we provide proper naturalist's tools; we tell you how to use them to observe creatures safely - for them and for you.
+We also show you some of the most common types of bugs that are found in gardens, parks and the countryside.

+The rest is up to you - go and explore and discover the wonderful creatures lurking in the undergrowth!